UC Master Gardeners of Sacramento County

 Blueberries

 For details on varieties, growing, trellising, pruning and much more, refer to Growing Blueberries in the Sacramento Region.
-(PDF)
+(PDF - EHN 88)

 Choose varieties adapted to heat.
 Blueberries from the Southern Highbush group are best suited to Sacramento’s hot summers and relatively warm winters.
-Northern Highbush varieties can also do well.
+Some Northern Highbush varieties can also do well.
+Look for varieties that require 800 chill hours or less.

 Select a location with at least 6 hours of sun.
 Afternoon shade is preferred to morning shade.

-The most important thing about growing blueberries successfully is pH.
-Blueberries REQUIRE a pH of 4.5 to 5.5.
-Normal in Sacramento is about 7.
-Plan to test every year as pH changes over time.
+The most important thing about growing blueberries successfully is soil pH.
+Blueberries REQUIRE a soil pH of 4.5 to 5.5.
+Normal soil pH in the Sacramento region is about 7.
+Plan to test your soil pH every year because it will change over time.

 For less than $20, it’s easy to check soil pH yourself at home.
-Kits require distilled water to make a soil solution.
-You might prefer a probe that inserts into the soil.
-There are many of both on the market, one example each included.
-Find these at local garden stores or online.
+Soil test kits require distilled water to make a soil solution.
+You might prefer a soil pH meter with probes that are inserted in the soil.
+There are many of both available at local garden stores or online.
+Two examples are:

 • Rapitest Soil Test Kit by Luster Leaf* (also tests soil nutrients)

-• Soil pH Meter, Jellas 3-in-1 by Jellas* (probe also tests moisture and light)
+• Soil pH Meter, Jellas 3-in-1 by Jellas* (also tests moisture and light)

 (click to enlarge)